GoldOne/Judge-And-Vrtify-Area/QuizCS/README.md

 QuizCS
 =====================
-Structures of the Client/server Packages
+###Structures of the Client/server Packages

 The Java classes created in this assignment will have the following package structure.
 You may add more supporting classes in appropriate packages if necessary.

- Server packages:
++ **Server packages:**
     /WorkingDirectory/Server
                   JavaQuizServer.java
                   questions.xml
                   (Other configuration files if any)
                 /au/edu/uow
                           /Networking
                                     JavaClientHandler.java
                                     (Classes related to networking)
                           /UserInterface
                                   UserInterface.java
                                   (Other interface related classes)
                           /QuestionLibrary
                                   Question.java
                                   MultipleChoiceQuestion.java
                                   TrueAndFalseQuestion.java
                                   (Other related classes to load questions)

-Your main server application will be created in JavaQuizServer.java file, which will load the Java questions from the questions file and serve concurrent clients.
+Your main server application will be created in `JavaQuizServer.java` file, which will load the Java questions from the questions file and serve concurrent clients.
 The server should send different quizzes to different clients.
-The client handling task class is implemented in JavaClientHandler.java file.
+The client handling task class is implemented in `JavaClientHandler.java` file.

-Client packages:
++ **Client packages:**
     /WorkingDirectory/Client
                   JavaQuizClient.java
                   (Other configuration files if any)
                   /au/edu/uow
                           /Networking
                                       (Classes related to networking)
                           /ClientGUI
                                 QuizClientGUIFrame.java
                                 Student.java
                                 (Other GUI related classes)
                           /QuestionLibrary
                                 Question.class
                                 MultipleChoiceQuestion.class
                                 TrueAndFalseQuestion.class

-Your main client application will be created in JavaQuizClient.java file, which will load your interface from QuizClientFrame.java.
-(Hint: develop your QuestionLibrary package in the server directory and copy only the compiled class files to the client directory.)
+Your main client application will be created in `JavaQuizClient.java` file, which will load your interface from `QuizClientFrame.java`.
+(Hint: develop your `QuestionLibrary` package in the server directory and copy only the compiled class files to the client directory.)

-Client/server Communication Protocol:
+**Client/server Communication Protocol:**

 The following methods are defined:

- REGISTER method:
++ **REGISTER method:**

-Request: REGISTER username
+    Request: REGISTER *username*
-The client sends the REGISTER message with a one word string username of the client user name to the server to register the user.
+                The client sends the REGISTER message with a one word string *username* of the client user                    name to the server to register the user.
     Response: OK
                 Upon receiving the REGISTER message, the server sends back an acknowledgement message, OK, to                 the requesting client.
  GET QUESTION method:
 Request: GET QUESTION
 The client sends the GET QUESTION message to the server to request a Java quiz question.